-Hope College presented awards honoring teaching, service and scholarship to faculty members during the college's annual recognition luncheon on Monday, Jan.
-7.
+Hope College presented awards honoring teaching, service and scholarship to multiple faculty members during the college's annual recognition luncheon on Monday, Jan.
+5.

-The "Janet L. Andersen Excellence in Teaching Awards" were presented to Dr. L. Maureen Odland Dunn, associate professor of kinesiology, and Dr. John Shaughnessy, professor of psychology.
+The "Janet L. Andersen Excellence in Teaching Awards" were presented to Andy Nakajima, assistant professor of Japanese; and Todd Swanson, assistant professor of mathematics.

-The "Ruth and John Reed Faculty Achievement Awards" were presented to Dr. David Klooster, professor of English and chairperson of the department, and Dr. Charlotte vanOyen Witvliet, associate professor of psychology.
+The "Ruth and John Reed Faculty Achievement Awards" were presented to Dr. Jeff Brown, assistant professor of engineering; and Dr. Debra Swanson, professor of sociology.